-ANSI Safety Color Categories
+ANSI Safety Color Meanings

 - Red – The color red is used on any safety signs, labels, or other objects to signify danger or to alert people that they need to stop.

-ANSI Pipe Color Markings
+ANSI Pipe Color Code Markings

 These safety colors for pipe markings are important to remember, especially if an industrial label maker is used to create labels in the facility.

-Where Can Safety Colors Be Used?
+Where Should Safety Colors Be Used?

 One of the best ways to ensure a facility gets the best benefits from safety colors is to learn from the proven strategies of other companies.
-The following are some great ways to apply safety colors in any facility.
+The following sections discuss some great ways to apply safety colors in any facility.

-Once a safety manager knows which colors to use where, it is important to learn the best ways to actually add those colors to an area.
-There are quite a few options, and the best solution depends on the situation.
+There is always more than one way to improve visual safety, and the best solution depends on the unique situation of the company.
 Taking the time to evaluate a facility and choose the best method ensures these safety colors are easily visible and that they stay in place for a long period of time.

 - Signs – Safety signs are found in virtually every facility.
 These signs can be made by applying labels to sign backings or by ordering custom signs that are on metal or other materials.
 Signs are typically larger than labels and are easier to see from most places in the facility.

-Using Colors for Visibility
+Safety Colors for Visibility